It’s official: scientists have figured out the secrets for how to study effectively for exams.

-The science of how to study effectively has uncovered some gems in the last decade or two.
-Any one of these tips on their own could give you a pretty handy edge in studying well for your exams: together, they add up to a very powerful combination.
+Any one of these 37 strategies on their own could give you a pretty handy edge in studying effectively for your exams.
+But start getting most of these areas right and, they add up to an unstoppable combination.

 Let’s dive in, and help you on your way to the grades of your dreams: